Nate314/PrologLogicPuzzle/README.md

 # Prolog Logic Puzzle

 UMKC CS461 Project3

 #

-To run this project, run the following commands from prolog:
+To run this project, run the following from the command line:

 ```
-[db].       % reads in the database
-solve(X).   % solves the puzzle and prints the solution
+prolog init.pl
 ```

-The solution I found:
+This will print out the following solution:

 ```
 [ accounting,  nissan, broncos, rock,      coke   ]
 [ engineering, chevy,  chiefs,  country,   coffee ]